Q. What is a Domain Name System (DNS) Service?

 Q. What is the price for Amazon Route 53's Latency Based Routing (LBR) feature?

-Like all AWS services, there are no upfront fees or long term commitments to use Amazon Route 53 and LBR.
+Like all Amazon Web Services services, there are no upfront fees or long term commitments to use Amazon Route 53 and LBR.
 Customers simply pay for the hosted zones and queries they actually use.
 Please visit the Amazon Route 53 pricing page for details on pricing for Latency Based Routing queries.

 Q. What is Amazon Route 53's Geo DNS (also called Geolocation) feature?